 Thompson Coburn LLP’s UAS Group is continuing its review of the over 300-page advanced publication of the NPRM and will provide additional information and insights in articles and on a future episode of the Three Lawyers and a Drone podcast.

 Thompson Coburn's UAS attorneys are available to provide guidance and assistance in several areas, including understanding and monitoring the landscape of UAS regulation; assisting users and manufacturers in drafting responses to FAA Notices of Interpretation and/or Notices of Proposed Rulemaking; providing counsel on the FAA authorization and exemption process; drafting and filing FAA exemption requests seeking relief from current FAA certification requirements; preparing Standard Operating Procedures; drafting, reviewing, and/or revising Flight Operations, Safety and Maintenance Manuals; and drafting or reviewing UAS service contracts.

 Sean McGowan is the co-chair of Thompson Coburn’s UAS (Drone) Practice Group and a member of the Aviation Practice Group.
-Mike Deutsch and Tyler Black are associates in the UAS Practice Group.
+Tyler Black is an associate in the UAS Practice Group.

 Although we would like to hear from you, we cannot represent you until we know that doing so will not create a conflict of interest.
 Also, we cannot treat unsolicited information as confidential.
 Accordingly, please do not send us any information about any matter that may involve you until you receive a written statement from us that we represent you (an ‘engagement letter’).